 In addition to lobbying the DfE, the Council has also sought in the meantime to maximise its Basic Need funding going forward by establishing how the new funding allocation model works and providing data to the DfE in such a way as to maximise our allocation.
-The new allocations are £25.0m for 2018-19 and £6.9m for 2019-20.
+The allocations were £25.0m for 2018-19 and going forward are £6.9m for 2019-20, and £20.6m for 2020-21.
 This goes some way to reduce the Council's shortfall, but still does not come close to covering the costs of all of the Council's Basic Need schemes.

 The DfE also revised the methodology used to distribute condition allocations in 2015/16, in order to target areas of highest condition need.
 A floor protection was put in place to ensure no authority received more than a 20% cut in the level of funding until 2018.
-The £1.2m reduction in allocation for Cambridgeshire for 2015-16 hit this floor; therefore from 2018 it is anticipated that the
+The £1.2m reduction in allocation for Cambridgeshire for 2015-16 hit this floor; therefore it was anticipated that the Council's funding from this area would be reduced further - the Council's 2018-19 funding allocation was only actually £166k lower than the previous year, however it is anticipated that funding will still reduce further in 2019-20.